LRitzdorf/TaskerDNDFunctions/README.md

   active, for example weekdays in September through May. `Profiles > Custom DND
   > [fourth trigger, calendar icon]`

+### Calendar DND

+- Calendar Entry: Properties of calendar entries for which DND should activate.
+  Filter options are: event title, location, description, availability state, and the calendar in which the event exists. `Profiles > Calendar DND > [only trigger, half-shaded circle icon]`

 ### Reload DND (Quick Settings tile)

 - Quick Tile Icon: The icon that represents this task in Quick Settings. `Tasks